Odra CLI

 package_hash = "hash-53b3486180b2a9506fbb0523ed159b1908cec628d091b19cbe74e057e7ebbc8b"

-All the calls to the contract will be made using this package hash, unless you specify a different one using the -c
+All the calls to the contract will be made using this package hash, unless you specify a different one using the -c or --contracts-toml option.

 Contract command